Search warrant for Michael Cohen will be made public Tuesday

 In the Cohen case, it is possible the search warrant discloses how investigators became aware of two payments to women that Cohen admitted were violations of campaign finance law, what crimes or information investigators had established early in their probe, and what items they sought to search and gather when they executed the warrant last April.

 Among the seized items were 12 audiotapes, later ruled not to be covered by attorney-client privilege.
-At least one of the tapes is a recording of Trump that Cohen made just before the 2016 presidential election, in which Cohen and Trump discussed buying the rights to the story of a former Playboy model who says she had an affair with Trump, according to Trump attorney Rudy Giuliani and an individual with knowledge of Cohen's legal strategy.
+At least one of the tapes is a recording of Trump that Cohen made just before the 2016 presidential election, in which Cohen and Trump discussed buying the rights to McDougal's story of having had an affair with Trump, according to Trump attorney Rudy Giuliani and an individual with knowledge of Cohen's legal strategy.

 Cohen pleaded guilty to eight counts of tax evasion, lying and campaign finance violations in August, and pleaded guilty to one count of lying to Congress in November.
 He begins serving three years in prison in May.
 He was disbarred in February.